zaoqi/HarmonyOS/README.md

 #### a.
 Compiler

-- [Ark] : `Honmony` is an Android-app compatible operating system, Ark compiler can improve Android system operation fluency by 24%, response speed by 44%, and the smoothness of the third-party application up to 60%.
+- [Ark] : `HarmonyOS` is an Android-app compatible operating system, Ark compiler can improve Android system operation fluency by 24%, response speed by 44%, and the smoothness of the third-party application up to 60%.

 #### b.
 SDK